joaopsys/NowCrawling/README.md

                         file which contains one URL per line, prefixed by the keyword "file:" (e.g. -u "file:a_file.txt").
 In this file, use '#' for comments.
+  -p, --permanent-search
+                        Enable the permanent search mode.
+If no more results are available, restart in a never-ending loop.
+Useful when used with -k.
+Note that if -n is supplied, it is still respected (Disabled by default)

   Files (-f) Crawler Arguments:
     -a, --ask           Ask before downloading